Lotterleben/Uni/AW2/praesentation/AW2_presentation.md

 # [fit]**Hybrid Routing for the IoT**
 ##  challenges & opportunities

-^
-- AW1: existing; either proactive || reactive
-- new technologies & Use Cases @ IoT have emerged
-- with them: new network characteristic

 ---
 # **Outline**
+- Roadmap
 - What is Hybrid Routing?
-- Existing Concepts
+- Existing concepts
-	• area- vs route-centered
-	• protocol vs framework
+- Experimental work
-- Transition to the IoT
+- Suitability for the Internet of Things
 - Conclusion & Outlook

 ---

 # **The big picture**

 ![inline](./../images/bigpicture.pdf)